 If you imagine varicose vein treatment to involve painful vein stripping surgery and a long, uncomfortable recovery period, we have good news for you.
-Modern non-surgical procedures such as radiofrequency ablation, foam sclerotherapy and endovenous laser ablation are now the go-to treatment options.
+Modern, non-surgical procedures such as Radiofrequency Ablation, Endovenous Laser Treatment and Ultrasound-Guided Foam Sclerotherapy are now the go-to treatment options.
 These walk-in-walk-out procedures use local anaesthetic, cause minimal discomfort, have a short recovery time and produce excellent results.
 Exactly how varicose veins are removed very much depends on your diagnosis and the type of training that your consultant surgeon has undertaken.

 Varicose vein treatment options

 There are a growing number of treatment options for varicose veins.
-Here we describe those that you are likely to come across at specialist private varicose vein clinics in the UK.
+In this article, we will discuss those that you are most likely to come across at specialist private varicose vein clinics in the UK.

-The National Institute for Health and Care Excellence recommends RFA as the first line of treatment for varicose veins.
-It is a walk-in-walk-out procedure performed under local anaesthetic.
+The National Institute for Health and Care Excellence recommends RFA (a form of Endothermal Ablation) as the first line of treatment for varicose veins.
+It is a walk-in-walk-out, keyhole procedure that is performed under local anaesthetic.

-The procedure delivers radiofrequency energy to the vein wall through a thin tube which is inserted into the vein above or below the knee.
-The vein wall collapses and seals shut, and the flow of blood is redirected to other healthy veins.
+RFA delivers radiofrequency energy (like laser) to the vein wall through a thin tube which is inserted into the vein above or below the knee.
+This causes the vein wall to collapse and seal shut, which in turn redirects blood flow to other healthy veins.

-RFA improves the appearance of trunk veins and relieves symptoms such as heaviness, pain and skin irritation.
-It can also be used alongside Ultrasound-Guided Foam Sclerotherapy to treat more troublesome superficial varicose veins.
+Radiofrequency Ablation improves the appearance of less superficial varicose veins and relieves symptoms such as heaviness, pain and skin irritation.
+It can also be used alongside Ultrasound-Guided Foam Sclerotherapy to treat more troublesome varicose veins.
 The procedure only leaves a tiny amount of scarring, bruising or swelling which are temporary, and it is generally less painful and more convenient than laser treatment.

 EVLA is a similar technique to RFA but uses laser to create the heat that destroys the vein.
 It is a relatively new treatment, so there is limited evidence for long-term effectiveness.
-EVLA can be a more painful procedure than RFA, and it may not be very effective at treating thread veins in the legs.
+Endovenous Laser Treatment can be a more painful procedure than Radiofrequency Ablation, and it may not be very effective at treating varicose veins in the legs.

-Foam sclerotherapy involves injecting a chemical foam into the affected vein to damage the lining and cause the vein to close off.
-It is a quick treatment that is suitable for trunk varicose veins and reticular veins.
-NICE recommends using UGFS when radiofrequency ablation or laser treatment is unsuitable.
+Ultrasound-Guided Foam Sclerotherapy involves injecting a chemical foam into the affected vein to damage the lining and cause the vein to close off; this redirects blood flow to other healthy veins.
+UGFS is a quick treatment that is suitable for more superficial varicose veins.
+NICE recommends using Ultrasound-Guided Foam Sclerotherapy when Radiofrequency Ablation or Endovenous Laser Treatment is inappropriate.

 There are a wide range of private clinics and hospitals offering varicose vein removal around the UK, but not all of them are specialists in the treatment of venous conditions.
 Here are a few things to check before you pick up the phone and book a consultation: